 In the end, my father got tired of life as a castle owner.
 He complained about the cold, the dirt and the solitude.
-So exactly three months after his hasty departure, he came back to us on Christmas Eve and happiness returned again to our modest apartment.
+So exactly three months after his hasty departure, he came back to us on Christmas Eve and happiness returned again to our modest home.
 He didn’t miss the ramparts and dungeons.
-He didn’t talk much about his stay in the fortress, but just made do with saying to us one day, his head unusually bowed, that, “it was a mistake, and anybody can make a mistake.”
+He didn’t talk much about his stay in the fortress but just made do with saying to us one day, his head unusually bowed, “it was a mistake, and anybody can make a mistake.”
 With that, he tossed that digression in his life and ours onto the scrap heap of family history.
 Yet thirty years later, I still sometimes close my eyes and catch a glimpse of that strange castle that turned my father, just for one autumn, into the hero of a contemporary fairytale.
-I also remember the black suitcase, the smell of the pancakes and the bursts of laughter on Sundays.
+I remember, too, the black suitcase, the smell of the pancakes and the bursts of laughter on Sundays.
 Then my eyes fill with melancholic tears and the castle finally disappears in a thick mist.

 Note: Fleury-Mérogis is a prison near Paris.

 Translated by Wendy Cross